With Burgess Meredith (1908-1997) at his

 What kind of character was Trixie?
 Think Seth Green

-in "Party Monster" mixed with Eudora Welty with more than
+in "Party Monster" mixed with Eudora Welty and more than a

 DON HIGDON 1950-1993

-areas, including The Elizabethan Era, Hollywood history and ALL its
+in so many areas, including The Elizabethan Era, Hollywood history

 OMAR SHAW 1965 - 2000